 Let’s take a look at some tried-and-tested customer retention practices and some brands that are putting them into action with 10 examples of customer retention campaigns.

 Promote your new product releases

 It’s best practice to let customers know about these new products in a variety of ways like adding a “new releases” section on your website, as well as on social media, email campaigns, or giveaways.
-Take Onyx & Oak for example: they have a dedicated section on their homepage for “New Arrivals” and give customers the chance to sign up to receive brand updates right on that page.
+Take sunglass brand Komono for example— it has a dedicated section on its homepage for “New Arrivals” with calls to action (CTAs) on each product displayed to “shop now”.

 New product releases are a great way to retain customers, but only if they know about them.